smart-data-models/dataModel.Environment/NightSkyQuality/doc/spec_FR.md

       x-ngsi:
         type: Property
     skyTemperature:
       description: 'Property.
 Direct measurement of the sky temperature, as taken by the device.
-Units:''degrees Celsius (ºC)'''
+Units:''degrees Celsius (C)'''
       type: number
       x-ngsi:
         type: Property
-        units: degrees Celsius (ºC)
+        units: degrees Celsius (C)
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
       type: string